RajashekarRaju/compose-actors/README.md

 - [ ] Enabled adding seasons to favorites.
 - [ ] Move favorites section from home tab to new place (Restructure all screen flows).
 - [ ] Collapsable TopBars, BottomBars, Scroll effects, new animations.
+- [ ] Write tests for app navigation for all composable destinations.

 ![AppBanner](/assets/banner.png)